 This 100% Scholarship has been established with the support of Denby Roberts.
 It reflects her deep commitment to St Hilda’s values of respect, excellence, inclusion and justice, along with a commitment to education.
 The Scholarship recognises the strong family connection to St Hilda’s and the Roberts family philanthropy.
-Commencing in 2017, this scholarship is offered to a Year 7 student who shows general excellence and would not otherwise be able to attend the school for financial reasons.
+Commencing in 2017, this scholarship was offered to a Year 7 student who shows general excellence and would not otherwise be able to attend the school for financial reasons.
 The Scholarship is valued at 100% of tuition fees for six years.
+This Scholarship will next be offered in 2023.
 Applicants are required to sit the Academic Assessment Services Examination.

 Rosalind Sandover and Kathleen Goode Scholarship